RazvanUscatuN/python_pong/README.md

 # python_pong
-Creating the game pong in python + AI opponent
+Creating the game pong in python